-As the Police Department's staffing and number of vehicles has grown, there is need for additional secured parking for our duty vehi This decision package would provide for the addition of four paved parking spaces within the fenced parking area at the Police Department.
+As the Police Department's staffing and number of vehicles has grown, there is vehicles.
+This decision package would provide for the addition of four paved pathe Police Department.
 Has Project Previously Been Approved By Council?
-No If Yes, Appropriation Amount Previously Budgeted \$ - Appropriation Amount Requested for 2015 \$ 12,000 Estimated Appropriations To Be Requested In Future [identify \$ amounts by FY]: FYs Identify Effect Of Project On Future Operating Expen ditures

-Continue double parking, or parking in travel lanes within the secure (fenced) area of the Police Department.
+No If Yes, Appropriation \$- Amount Previously Budgeted Appropriation Amount Requested for 2015 \$ 12,000 Estimated Appropriations To Be Requested In Future FYs [identify \$ amounts by FY]: Identify Effect Of Project On Future Operating Expenditures Identify Alternatives and Costs Continue double parking, or parking in travel lanes within the secure (fenced) and rea of the Police Department.
 No cost.